husanIbragimov/husanIbragimov/README.md

 - 👋 Hi, I’m Husan
-- 👀 I’m interested in Backend
+- 🧑‍💻 I’m Backend developer
-- 🌱 I’m currently learning IT
-- 💞️ I’m looking to collaborate on Google
+- 🤝 I’m looking to collaborate with Google
 - 📫 you to reach me @xasanboyibragimov3@gmail.com

 <!---